Elective dictatorship

-The phrase "elective dictatorship" (also called executive dominance in political science) describes the state in which a typical Westminster system state's parliament is dominated by the government of the day.
+"Elective dictatorship", also called "executive dominance" in political science, is a phrase describing the state in which a typical Westminster system state's parliament, the legislative power, is dominated by the government of the day, the executive power.
 It refers to the fact that the legislative programme of Parliament is determined by the government, and government bills virtually always pass the legislature because of the nature of the majoritarian first-past-the-post electoral system, which almost always produces strong government, in combination with the imposition of party discipline on the governing party's majority, which almost always ensures loyalty.

 The phrase was popularised by the former Lord Chancellor of the United Kingdom, Lord Hailsham, in a Richard Dimbleby Lecture at the BBC in 1976.
 The phrase is found a century earlier, in describing Giuseppe Garibaldi's doctrines, and was used by Hailsham (then known as Quintin Hogg) in lectures in 1968 and 1969.

 Constitutional background

-In the United Kingdom, ultimate legislative sovereignty resides in Parliament (Parliamentary sovereignty).
+In the United Kingdom, ultimate legislative sovereignty resides in Parliament.
 Parliament may pass any legislation on any subject it wishes.
 Parliament operates without restraints such as, for instance, an obligation to legislate in accordance with fundamental constitutional rights.
-The apparent exceptions to this rule are situations in which Parliament has chosen to limit itself as with the case of implementation of European Union law, where British courts can "disapply" UK legislation that is in conflict with EU law (see Factortame), but could withdraw such authority, as it has by and large done since leaving the European Union.
+The apparent exceptions to this rule are situations in which Parliament has chosen to limit itself, as with the case of implementation of European Union law, where British courts can "disapply" UK legislation that is in conflict with EU law (see Factortame), but could withdraw such authority, as it has by and large done since leaving the European Union.

-Parliament consists of the House of Lords, the House of Commons and the Monarch.
-The customary common law rule is that in order for a bill to become an act of Parliament, it is necessary for it to be passed in both the Commons and the Lords.
-The bill will then go before the Monarch who has formal discretion whether to assent to the bill.
+Parliament consists of the House of Lords, the House of Commons and the monarch.
+The customary common-law rule is that in order for a bill to become an act of Parliament, it is necessary for it to be passed in both the Commons and the Lords.
+The bill will then go before the monarch, who has formal discretion whether to assent to the bill.
 On receiving Royal Assent, it will become an Act of Parliament and will be applied by the courts.

-Such is the theory; in practice Royal Assent has become a formality, the monarch has not refused (or threatened to refuse) assent to a bill for some 300 years (Queen Anne in 1708).
-Further, since 1911, the House of Lords has lost its position of equality with the Commons.
+Such is the theory; in practice Royal Assent has become a formality, the monarch has not refused or threatened to refuse assent to a bill since 1708 (Queen Anne in Scottish Militia Bill 1708).
+Further, in 1911 the House of Lords lost its position of equality with the Commons.
 The Parliament Acts of 1911 and 1949 reduced the power of the Lords from an absolute veto to a suspensive veto.
-Once the same bill has been passed by the Commons and rejected by the Lords in two different sessions of Parliament, a third introduction of the bill will require only the consent of the Commons.
-Such a bill will then go for Royal Assent and will become law, irrespective of the view of the Lords.
-The Commons have, therefore, become the dominant component of Parliament - whoever controls the Commons controls Parliament, the primary legislative body of the land.
+Once a bill has been passed by the Commons and rejected by the Lords in two different sessions of Parliament, a third introduction of the bill will require only the consent of the Commons.
+Such a bill will then go for Royal Assent and will become law, regardless of the view of the Lords.
+The Commons have, therefore, become the dominant component of Parliament – whoever controls the Commons controls Parliament, the primary legislative body of the land.